Privacy Virtual Cards

 Digital wallets make purchases more convenient and enable users to access their Credit Karma accounts instantly after opening them.
 Still, this payment method comes with a few disadvantages.
 For example, despite their increasing popularity, digital wallets are still not as widely accepted as standard payment cards are.

-Compared to payments made directly with a credit or debit card, digital wallet transactions are far more secure as the payment information is encrypted and tokenized, which means your actual card or account numbers are not stored within the digital wallet.
+Compared to payments made directly with a credit or debit card, digital wallet transactions are far more secure as the payment information is encrypted and tokenized, which means your actual card or account numbers are not stored withing the digital wallet.
 However, if the user loses their phone, they could lose access to the digital wallet unless they can reach it from a computer or another source.

 Some criminals may also figure out how to use the lost phone to make fraudulent transactions.
 For this reason, cards loaded onto digital wallets can’t match the security of actual virtual cards, which generate unique and random card numbers for transactions.